πŸ•ŠοΈCEASEFIRE: Iran War Day 40 β€” 2-Week Pause Announced β€”Live Tracker β†’

 Authorization

 None.
-No congressional vote before strikes.
-Senate killed War Powers resolution 53-47 after the bombing began.
-Cited "imminent threat" and "self-defense."
+No congressional vote before strikes began Feb 12, 2025.
+Senate killed War Powers resolution 53-47 after the bombing started.
+Cited "imminent threat" and "self-defense" after February Gulf of Hormuz incident.

 Cost